TaoweiLi/Cat_Game/README.md

 ## **Technologies, Libraries, APIs**

-​​This project will be implemented with the following technologies:
+​​This project was implemented with the following technologies:
 - Canvas library
 - JavaScript
 - HTML